5T33Z0/Clover-Crate/EFIs_and_Configs/README.md

 ## Preface
 One of the main criticisms about Clover is that there's no english documentation and no Configuration guide.

 First of all, if there is no English documentation, what is this please?
-Second off all, a [**Configuration Guide for Clover**](https://hackintosh.gitbook.io/r-hackintosh-vanilla-desktop-guide/) existed long before OpenCore was even conceived.
+Second of all the Clover Github repo contains a Wiki as well.
+Third and finally, a [**Configuration Guide for Clover**](https://hackintosh.gitbook.io/r-hackintosh-vanilla-desktop-guide/) existed long before OpenCore was even conceived.
 It's written by CorpNewt who went on to create a lot of helpful tools for OpenCore. :fax:

 Listed below, you find various options for configuring your Clover `config.plist`.